Gaius Caesar: Departure

-Friends of Augustus had hoped that he would abandon his plan of sending Gaius to the east but, faced with the troubles in the east, he persisted with the plan and dispatched Gaius to Syria at the beginning of 1 BC.
-The Emperor entrusted Gaius with proconsular authority and had his second cousin, Livilla, marry him.
-Livilla was the daughter of Drusus the Elder and Antonia Minor.
+Friends of Augustus had hoped that he would abandon his plan of sending Gaius to the east but, faced with increasing troubles there, he persisted with the plan and dispatched Gaius to Syria at the beginning of 1 BC.
+The Emperor entrusted Gaius with proconsular authority and had him marry his second cousin Livilla, the daughter of Drusus the Elder and Antonia Minor.

-Due to his youth and inexperience, the Emperor had others go with him as advisors.
+Due to Gaius' youth and inexperience, the Emperor had advisors go with him.
 Among his entourage to the east were: Marcus Lollius as adiutor ("helper"), Publius Sulpicius Quirinus as rector ("guide"), the future historian Velleius Paterculus, Lucius Domitius Ahenobarbus (grandfather of Nero), Juba II of Numidia, and future praetorian prefect Sejanus.

 On his way to Syria, Gaius met with Tiberius, who had abandoned politics and retired to Rhodes.
 According to Suetonius, Gaius gave Tiberius a cold reception on the isle of Samos.
 Tiberius was alienated at the meeting, by the behaviour of both Lollius and Gaius' centurions.
-Suetonius further wrote that Tiberius wrote to the Emperor that Lollius be replaced.
+Suetonius further wrote that Tiberius wrote to the Emperor that Lollius should be replaced.
 Lollius' rivalry with Tiberius continued even after Gaius and his entourage reached Syria.
 Lollius strove to turn Gaius against Tiberius; Gaius, in any case, had no affection for the man who had contributed, directly or indirectly, to the ruin of his mother.
 On one occasion, Lollius offered to decapitate Tiberius if Gaius gave the word.
 Suetonius wrote that it was Lollius' growing influence that compelled Tiberius to plead with Augustus for his return to Rome.